-Ultimately, their partner may feel like they are carrying the lion’s share of the workload and begin to resent them.
+Ultimately, partners of struggling individuals may feel like they are carrying the lion’s share of the workload and begin to resent them.
 Although, with proper treatment, many of the symptoms of ADHD can be managed, leading to a happier and more fulfilling relationship.

 Many adults with untreated ADHD struggle with financial problems.
 This is often due to impulsivity, which can lead to overspending or impulsive decisions resulting in financial loss.

 In addition, ADHD can interfere with organizational skills and time management, making it challenging to stay on top of bills and manage finances effectively.
 As a result, adults with untreated ADHD are more likely to experience financial difficulties than those without the condition.

 If an individual has ADHD and is struggling with money management, developing strategies for reducing impulsivity and increasing organization is crucial.
 With proper treatment and planning, individuals can improve their financial situation and avoid the many problems that can arise from untreated ADHD.